you are being redirected

 czech republic

-Except for advisor fees, a capital increase will typically trigger ancillary costs (notary, court registration fees), which are derived from the amount of the increased capital ranging from approximately EUR 800 (in case of an increase of at least EUR 4,000) up to EUR 8,000 net (in case of an increase of more than EUR 800,000).
+Except for advisor fees, a capital increase will typically trigger ancillary costs (notary, court registration fees), which are derived from the amount of the increased capital ranging from approx. EUR 800 (in case of an increase of at least EUR 4,000) up to EUR 8,000 net (in case of an increase of more than EUR 800,000).
 For smaller rounds, fees may be lower.

 poland